Borders as Border Complexities

 The workshop succeeded in further elaborating on the concept of complexity in connection with questions of border research, taking complexity-oriented concepts into consideration, discussing methodological questions, and dedicating itself to the practical application of the complexity perspective.
 The workshop showed that the examination of border complexities is just in the beginning stage and raised questions that are to be systematized and dealt with in the future.

-The kick-off workshop was funded by the Faculty of Language and Literature, Humanities, Arts and Education (University of Luxembourg), the UniGR Center for Border Studies (University of Luxembourg), and the University of the Greater Region (University of Luxembourg).
+The kick-off workshop has been funded by the Faculty of Humanities, Education and Social Sciences (University of Luxembourg), the UniGR Center for Border Studies (University of Luxembourg), and the University of the Greater Region (University of Luxembourg).

 Download program (pdf)